ironscar/Container-demo/README.md

 - setup ansible semaphore UI into jenkins-ansible image if makes sense
 - check how to rotate ssh keys without rebuilding docker image
+- look into SMTP/SFTP/WebRTC
+- look into VectorDBs/Timeseries DBs

 ---